How to Set Up a Cook Islands Trust

 The registration itself is administrative and typically completed within a few business days once all documents are in order.
 The trustee receives a certificate of registration confirming the trust’s existence and the date of its establishment.

 The trust deed is not a public document.
 The Cook Islands does not maintain a public registry of trust deeds or beneficiary information.
-Section 14 of the International Trusts Act makes unauthorized disclosure of trust information a criminal offense.
+The Cook Islands trust statute makes unauthorized disclosure of trust information a criminal offense.
 The only publicly accessible information is the fact that a trust with a particular name has been registered.

 Formation requires filing organizational documents with the relevant registry, appointing a registered agent, and preparing an operating agreement that governs the LLC’s management and ownership.
-The trust is listed as the sole member of the LLC.
-The settlor is typically appointed as the initial manager, with the trust deed providing that the trustee assumes the manager role when litigation begins.
+The settlor is typically appointed as the initial manager, with the trust deed providing that the trustee assumes the manager role when litigation begins or when the settlor requests it.

 Entity formation usually takes one to two weeks depending on the jurisdiction and the registered agent’s processing time.

-Account opening requires the trust or LLC to undergo a second round of due diligence, this time by the financial institution.
-Banks and brokerages apply their own KYC and AML procedures, which may overlap with but are not identical to the trustee’s requirements.
-The financial institution will typically require copies of the trust deed and LLC operating agreement, identification documents for the settlor and any authorized signatories, source of funds documentation, the trustee’s certificate of registration, and completed account opening forms specific to that institution.
+Account opening requires the trust or LLC to undergo a second round of due diligence, this time with the financial institution.
+Banks and brokerages apply their own KYC and AML procedures, which overlap with but are not identical to the trustee’s requirements.
+The bank will typically require the trust deed and LLC operating agreement, identification documents, source of funds documentation, the trustee’s registration certificate, and its own account opening forms.

 The legal work—planning, drafting, and execution—rarely causes delays.
 Attorneys can typically complete their portion within two to three weeks.
 The trustee’s compliance review adds one to three weeks depending on the completeness of the application.
 Banking adds another two to six weeks.